Bet on every NFL Week 14 game at best betting sites, top betting apps

-How, where to bet on NFL Week 14: Best betting apps, promos, sites for Ravens-Steelers, Bears-Packers
+How, where to bet on NFL Week 14: Best betting apps, promos, sites for Bears-Packers, Chiefs-Texans

-Here's how to bet on the Week 14 NFL schedule, including Jaguars vs. Colts and Chiefs vs. Texans
+Here's how to bet on the Week 14 NFL schedule, including Jaguars vs. Colts and Ravens vs. Steelers

 The Week 14 NFL schedule is loaded with exciting matchups that have playoff implications.
-Sunday's slate includes Ravens (-6) vs. Steelers, Jaguars (+1.5) vs. Colts, Bills (-6) vs. Bengals and Packers (-6.5) vs. Bears.
+Sunday's slate includes Ravens (-6) vs. Steelers, Jaguars (+1.5) vs. Colts, Bills (-6) vs. Bengals and Packers (-7) vs. Bears.
+The highest over/under on Sunday's NFL schedule is 53.5 points in Bills vs. Bengals.
 Sunday Night Football brings Chiefs (-3.5) vs. Texans, while Monday Night Football is Chargers (+2.5) vs. Eagles.
 Philadelphia is on a two-game losing streak, but it still sits atop the NFC East standings.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 14 can read more below, along with picks for some of the biggest games.